 A Turmeric Matrix and Osteoarthritis Case Study

-In 2017, a double-blind, placebo-controlled, three-arm study using a turmeric matrix extract was performed with 36 active rheumatoid arthritis (RA) patients, conducted at the Indian Institute of Technology and published in the Journal of Medicinal Food.
+In 2017, a double-blind, placebo-controlled, three-arm study using a turmeric matrix extract was performed with 36 active RA patients, conducted at the Indian Institute of Technology and published in the Journal of Medicinal Food.
 Patients were evaluated by doctors who adhered to the American College of Rheumatology criteria, which included physical exams as well as pain and function questionnaires.
-The patients also had baseline metabolic panels and inflammatory biomarkers measured (CRP, ESP and Rf) before and after the 90-day treatments.
-The active RA patients were randomly assigned to receive either a 250 mg x 2/per day dose, 500 mg x 2/day dose, or placebo (corn starch) dose.

-The results showed safety and efficacy of both the low and high doses of the turmeric complex extract.
-The Disease Activity Score-28 (DAS28) saw a change of 52% for the low dose, 65% change for the high dose, and no change for placebo.
-The Visual Analog Scale (VAS) saw a 62% change for the low dose, 72% change for the high dose, and a 3% change in the placebo group.
-Overall both the DAS28 and VAS showed statistically significant improvements in scores with the higher dose resulting in greater improvement in scores.
-The ESR, CRP and Rf values of both low and high dose patient groups showed statistically significant improvements and a dose-response showing greater improvement with the higher dose.
+The results showed the safety and efficacy of both the low and high doses of the turmeric complex extract.
+The disease activity score-28 (DAS28) saw a change of 52% for the low dose, a 65% change for the high dose, and no change for the placebo group.
+The visual analog scale (VAS) saw a 62% change for the low dose, a 72% change for the high dose, and a 3% change in the placebo group.

 The ACR20 analyzed patients for the number of swollen joints, pain and physical function.

-Once again, both groups showed improvements not only the number of total swollen joints but also a reduction in the severity of swelling and improvement in function in both high- and low-dose groups.
-Finally, results in pain, function, inflammatory and rheumatoid biomarkers began to improve by the end of the first month (data mentioned in study discussion but not published).
+Once again, both groups showed improvements not only in the number of total swollen joints but also a reduction in the severity of swelling and improvement in function in both low- and high-dose groups.
+Finally, results in pain, function, inflammatory and RA biomarkers began to improve by the end of the first month (data mentioned in study discussion but not published).

 Educated in both the Netherlands and the United States, Dr. Adrian den Boer is a board-certified and licensed naturopathic and chiropractic physician.
 In addition, Dr. den Boer is fully certified as a functional medicine doctor.
 Dr. den Boer has treated over 10,000 patients successfully by utilizing multiple resources to manage patient care.
 Most recently, he joined the Lifestyle Matrix Resource Center as the Clinical Expert serving the MSK Solutions Pain Recovery Program.